progit/progit/de/02-git-basics/01-chapter2.markdown

 At any stage, you may want to undo something.
 Here, we’ll review a few basic tools for undoing changes that you’ve made.
 Be careful, because you can’t always revert some of these undos.
 This is one of the few areas in Git where you may lose some work if you do it wrong.

 Es kommt immer wieder mal vor, dass du Änderungen rückgängig machen willst.
 Im Folgenden gehen wir auf einige grundlegende Möglichkeiten dazu ein.
 Sei allerdings vorsichtig damit, denn du kannst nicht immer alles wieder herstellen, was du rückgängig gemacht hast.
-Dies ist eine der wenigen Situationen in Git, in denen man Daten verlieren kann, wenn man es falsch macht.
+Dies ist eine der wenigen Situationen in Git, in denen man Daten verlieren kann, wenn man etwas falsch macht.

 ### Changing Your Last Commit ###